imohanvadivel/deskblocks-docs/src/routes/guidelines/color.md

 # Color

-Deskblocks uses a color system to simplify color management and application, allowing developers to focus on features rather than the complexities of color.
+Deskblocks uses a color system to simplify color management and application, allowing designers and developers to focus on features rather than the complexities of color.

 ---